 Step 2 - Parents of children entering kindergarten must complete the registration process at their assigned school.
-This registration can be completed during the District-wide registration day on Thursday, May 2, 2013 or you may call the school to set up a different time.
-Families must make requests for morning, afternoon, or full-day kindergarten through their assigned school.
+This registration can be completed starting after the District-wide registration begins on May 2, 2017 or you may call the school to set up a time.

 When registering, be sure to bring the following to the school:

 - Completed Early Childhood Screening summary; call 612.668.3715

 - Birth record

 While you must present these documents before your child can start school, you should submit your request card even if you don't have all these documents available.

 While MPS does not typically recommend early admission, some parents may feel their child should start kindergarten earlier than the recommended age.
 If your child turns 5 years old between September 2 and October 31, your child is eligible for consideration for early admission into kindergarten based on the following procedures:

 • Parents/guardians must submit an early admission to kindergarten request form to Student Placement Services by April 1, 2017.

 • Families who are seeking early admission to kindergarten are strongly encouraged to submit a request for High Five by the February 4 deadline.

 • Requests will be reviewed after all other lottery assignments have been made and will be assigned on a space available basis.